mortonalban0/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that code is read much more often than it's written."

 This quote emphasizes the importance of avoiding unnecessary optimizations in the early stages of development.
 It's better to write straightforward, easily understandable code initially and then optimize for performance where data and analysis show it's truly needed.
 This helps prevent wasted time, reduces complexity, and enhances overall code quality and sustainability.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it emphasizes the importance of writing clean, readable, and maintainable code.
+Always strive to reduce complexity by breaking down problems into smaller, manageable parts, and avoid over-engineering solutions.
+Remember that code should be written for humans to read first and machines second."

+"Also remember: 'Premature optimization is the root of all evil.' – Donald Knuth.
+Focus on making your code correct and clear before optimizing its performance.
+Most often, clarity and simplicity lead to better long-term performance and maintainability."